SETI/rms-cspyce/README-developers.md

 >
 #### Step 2: Ensure you have a local branch.

-Make sure you have a local branch that points to the same commit as th development branch.
+Make sure you have a local branch that points to the same commit as the development branch.

 If you are the creator of the branch, then you are done.
 If you are not the creator, then do a pull of the development branch from the GitHub repository.

-#### Step 3: Modify the version.
+#### Step 3: Understand version numbers

-You should first try releasing to Test PyPI before attempting to release to the public.
+You should first try releasing alpha and beta versions of your code to Test PyPI before attempting to release to the public.
 Each release needs a separate version number.

-Ensure that you are the development branch

-Modify the version number in `setup.py`.
+You can find the version number in `setup.py`.

-If the version number is, for example `2.0.5`, change it to `2.0.5a1` indicating that this is the alpha-1 version of 2.0.5.
+If the version number is, for example `2.0.5`, we would want the first release sent to Test PyPI to be `2.0.5a1` indicating that this is the alpha-1 version of 2.0.5.
-If you find problems in your alpha-1 release and create a second Test PyPI, the versions should be `2.0.5a2`, `2.0.5a3`, etc.
-If you feel like you're getting close to the public release version, switch from alpha to beta by changing the
-`a` to a `b` and start the numbering again from 1.
+This would be followed by `2.0.5a2`, `2.0.5a3`, etc.

+As we got closer to a final version, we would change `a` to `b`, and restart the numbering from 1, indicating we are at beta.
+Then we would change the `b` to `rc`, indicating that this is a release candidate (again, restarting the numbering from 1).

+We call the suffix you append to the `version` listed in `setup.py` as the "Prerelease Version"

 #### Step 4: Build a Test PyPI release